rust-lang/this-week-in-rust/draft/2020-08-04-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [polyfuse](https://github.com/ubnt-intrepid/polyfuse), a library for writing FUSE file systems using async code.
+This week's crate is [partial-io](https://lib.rs/crates/partial-io), a set of helpers to test partial, interrupted and would-block I/O operations.

-Thanks to [Ivan Kozik](https://users.rust-lang.org/t/crate-of-the-week/2704/795) for the suggestion!
+Thanks to [Kornel](https://users.rust-lang.org/t/crate-of-the-week/2704/796) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!